Wilmer Flores Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, which ranks 12th in the league.
+- The Cardinals pitching staff ranks eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.66 team ERA that ranks 20th across all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.39).

-- Cardinals pitchers combine to rank 18th in baseball in home runs allowed (26 total, 1.2 per game).
+- The Cardinals rank 19th in baseball in home runs given up (29 total, 1.2 per game).

-- Montgomery makes the start for the Cardinals, his fifth of the season.
-He is 2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched.
+- The Cardinals will send Matz (0-3) to the mound for his fifth start of the season.
+He is 0-3 with a 6.55 ERA and 24 strikeouts through 22 2/3 innings pitched.

-- In his last appearance on Tuesday, the left-hander threw four innings against the Arizona Diamondbacks, giving up seven earned runs while surrendering 10 hits.
+- In his last appearance on Saturday, the lefty threw 5 1/3 innings against the Seattle Mariners, allowing four earned runs while surrendering four hits.

+- In four games this season, the 31-year-old has a 6.55 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .302 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.